Queensland Conveyancing FAQ

 You can settle as soon as the slowest part of the transaction.
 The banks are usually the slowest piece of the puzzle.
 Whether you are applying for a new loan to purchase, or discharging a mortgage, one should allow at least 10 business days as a minimum.

 Furthermore, on the purchase side, searches need to be ordered.
-In particular, a special water meter read search needs to be obtained, where someone from the water utility company literally has to attend the property and read the water meter.
+In particular, a special water meter read search needs to be obtained.
+Someone from the water utility company literally has to attend the property and read the meter.
 Again, we suggest 10 business days as a safe amount of time to get these searches back.

 On the sale side, each vendor needs an ATO clearance certificate, which usually comes back within a few days, but can take longer.